 A movie that supports the financial performance of a movie studio.
 Look no further than movie franchises.
 The Fast and Furious movies are Universal’s tent pole movies.
 Disney has the Marvel Cinematic Universe, Pixar movies, and now Star Wars.
-Fox has X-Men.
+Fox had X-Men.
 Sony has Spider-Man.
-Etc. They are also movies that have a huge merchandising value as well.
-In the end, they are the reliable way to fund the studio.
+Etc. They are also movies that have substantial merchandising value as well.
+In the end, they are a reliable way to fund the studio.

 Treatments are often included in the contracts that screenwriters sign, requiring them to write a treatment before the possible first draft is written.

 This refers to material that has not been requested, and usually won’t be viewed for legal purposes.
 When a screenwriter sends a screenplay — or sometimes even a query letter with a logline or synopsis — to a major agency, production company, or studio, they will often receive a legal notice stating that they do not read or consider unsolicited material.
 They only accept material that has been pitched to them by agents, managers, producers, etc. Thus, the importance of attaining representation, as well as the importance of networking to avoid the Catch 22 scenario.

 When your agent or manager takes your script out wide to all studios and producers, you’ll likely go on what the industry refers to as the water bottle tour.
 This will consist of multiple general meetings (see above term general) where you will discuss your script and your overall body of work.
 The name comes from the hilarious fact that with every meeting you walk into, you’re offered a bottle of water.

 Refers to a screenplay or movie that has yet to lock a final and agreed upon title.